For those who might be questioning,

 Get files modified between 24h and 48h:

 find / -mtime +1

-As always, hope this was easy and clear.
-Feel free to leave a comment below and if you find this tutorial useful, follow our official channel on telegram.
+As always, hope this was clear enough.
+Feel free to leave a comment below and if you find this tutorial useful, follow our official channel on Telegram.